hidesoon/Indeed/README.md

 	# will soon add ability to see num of search results for same query across cities

-Automating the search process and getting the data in a good format for analysis:
+Automating the search Extract and getting the data in a good format for analysis:

-	### Process class, extracts some data out of html files: words and their freqs
+	### Extract class, extracts some data out of html files: words and their freqs

-	p = indeed.Process(sleep = (2,10))  # same params as Search, with addition of a sleep period to deter blocks p.dump()  # collects all the words into a 1D list for counting, etc
+	p = indeed.Extract(sleep = (2,10))  # same params as Search, with addition of a sleep period to deter blocks p.dump()  # collects all the words into a 1D list for counting, etc
 	# dumping without specifying number of results to go through may (will) take a long time
 	# pass an integer to work through files a bit at a time